SEVEN WAYS TO CREATE NEW REVENUE STREAMS

 This is why the agency business is not really scalable.
-As long as your product line is “billable hours,” the only way you can scale your business is to add more people.
-And with the current pricing pressures on the time-based compensation system, this makes agencies a perpetual high-volume, low-margin business.
+As long as your product line consists of “billable hours,” the only way you can scale your business is to add more people.
+And with the current pricing pressures on the time-based compensation system, this makes agencies perpetually high-volume, low-margin businesses.

 But it doesn’t have to be this way.
 An emerging crop of innovative firms across the globe are successfully cultivating new revenue streams, diversifying their sources of income, and yes, even making money while they sleep.

 How do they do it?
 Here are seven ways you can accomplish this in your own business.